 In the episode "Candle Jack", Freakazoid! uncased himself from a rope he'd been tied up with to get up and thank the director and his co-stars.
 There is a slight difference in that, for instance, he refers to the fact that Cosgrove is voiced by Ed Asner.
-At the end of the series finale, Freakazoid again thanks the cast and crew, bringing them out for a curtain call and leading them in a stirring rendition of "We'll Meet Again"
+At the end of the Grand Finale, Freakazoid again thanks the cast and crew, bringing them out for a curtain call and leading them in a stirring rendition of "We'll Meet Again".

 In another episode a large number of bit characters who had not been seen in some time showed up, demanding to know why.
 Freakazoid told them that, due to financial problems, the network couldn't keep them all in any position above washing his Freak-Mobile.

 The planned Grand Finale of The Angry Beavers, "Bye Bye Beavers", demolished the fourth wall by having the characters openly discuss their impending cancellation and complaining about how the network would continue to make money off them while they lost their jobs.
 Naturally, the network wouldn't allow this to air and production was halted before animation started.
 (There is, however, a recording of the voice work done for this episode floating around the internet.)